davidthewatson/davidthewatson.github.io/dw/index.md

 <p>
-A computer science merit award and a music scholarship preceded my music school detour before exiting stage left to finish the programming internship while fulfilling the vocational BS.
+A computer science merit award preceded my music school detour.
+Exited stage left to finish the programming internship while fulfilling the vocational BS.
 Professionally, wrote software for decades: minimizing data center automation into cloud native infrastructure, programming telerobotics user interfaces, remodeling telehealth systems from MVP to SaaS, and more.
-A fellowship enabled funding and founding my startup which led to roles ranging from rapid prototyping to automated deployment to <a href="https://uxdesign.cc/to-add-is-expected-to-subtract-is-design-e84025fe201">subtractive design</a>: sensemaking pivot potential of people, product, and process.
+A fellowship enabled funding and founding my startup which led to roles ranging from rapid prototyping to automated deployment to subtractive design: sensemaking pivot potential of people, product, and process.
 </p>

 <h3 id="knowledge-and-skills">Knowledge and Skills</h3>